entwastaken/RandomRoll/README.md

 # RandomRoll
-simple plugin to roll random integers for stuff like roulettes and lotteries. primarily made for AcornMC
+simple plugin to roll random integers for stuff like roulettes and lotteries. outputs the result in chat.

 # Commands